Diversity brings different perspectives based on our experiences, expanding approaches to solutions development.

 Programs like Girls of Steel and another at Sewickley Academy are so important because these types of programs are impactful on kids, particularly young women.
 Females involved in FIRST have significant gains in all STEM areas, including STEM subject interest, career interest, activity, knowledge, and identity.
 Additionally, female FIRST alumni are more likely to declare majors in engineering and computer science than their peers, are more than three times as likely to take courses in engineering, and five times more likely to take courses in computer science.

-And there’s more than FIRST Lego Leagues, too.
+There’s more than FIRST Lego Leagues, too.
 A variety of organizations at the university level engage students in robotics and engineering.
 IAM Robotics is a proud supporter of:

 At IAM Robotics, we’re interested in addressing complex and technically-difficult problems.
 Our solutions disrupt the supply chain industry and create better, more productive e-commerce fulfillment processes.
 Our culture pursues transformative innovation, and we understand that a diverse team is an essential component of this.